Asterisk - The Open Source Telephony Project GIT-master-4c84066

 Set a dynamic string using variable arguments.

-Definition: strings.h:1113
+Definition strings.h:1113

-size_t ast_str_strlen(const struct ast_str *buf)
+char *attribute_pure ast_str_buffer(const struct ast_str *buf)

 void ast_copy_string(char *dst, const char *src, size_t size)